vukrosic/github.io/_posts/2014-3-3-Hello-World.md

 > As I stood at the threshold of my new life, I couldn't help but feel a sense of longing for the carefree days of my youth.
 But I knew that my determination to see a world with a benign artificial intelligence, one that could coexist peacefully with humanity, required sacrifice.
 I was prepared to trade my youth and every waking hour to work towards this goal.
 It was a dream worth striving for, even if it meant sacrificing everything else.

+# Intuitive Understand Of Gradient Descent As Optimization Algorithm

 There are many optimizational algorithms in machine learning, some of which are: